QuantEcon/python-lecture-sandpit.myst/lectures/lagrangian_lqdp.md

 lq.stationary_values()
 ```

+## Other applications

-This way of finding the solution to a potentially unstable linear difference equations system is not necessarily limited to the LQ optimization problems.
+The preceding approach to imposing stability on a system  of potentially unstable linear difference equations is not limited to  linear quadratic dynamic optimization problems.

-For example, this same method is used in our [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture.
+For example, the same method is used in our [Stability in Linear Rational Expectations Models](https://python.quantecon.org/re_with_feedback.html#Another-perspective) lecture.

-Let's try to solve for the solution again using the `stable_solution` function defined above.
+Let's try to solve the model described in that lecture by applying the `stable_solution` function defined in this lecture above.

 ```{code-cell} ipython3
 def construct_H(ρ, λ, δ):